tenstorrent/tt-low-level-documentation/data_movement_doc/multicast_schemes/Multicast Schemes.md

 ## Recommendations

-- Prefer placements that avoid sharing the congested write path with the acknowledge path:
+- Try to use configurations that avoid sharing the congested write path with the acknowledge path:
   - NoC 0: Avoid column-shared placements (6, 9) when possible
   - NoC 1: Avoid row-shared placements (5, 8) when possible